wavefrontHQ/wavefront-collector-for-kubernetes/README.md

 ## Configuration

 The installation instructions use a default configuration suitable for most use cases.
 The collector supports various advanced configuration options.
-Configuration options have changed in 1.0 (upcoming release).
+Configuration options have changed in 1.0.
 See the documentation for the version of the collector you are running:

 | Version | Documentation |
 | ----- | -------- |